vasumahesh1/txnModal/README.md

 ---

 ##### animateDuration
-Duration for Animation of the Modals
+Duration for Animation of the Modals in **seconds**.
+By Default it is set to 0.3 seconds.

 ---